 After crossing the peat moss, you’ll have to walk up a hill.
 Once at the top, the view will finally open up for you to see Laguna Esmeralda in all its glory.

-You will have to walk back from Laguna Esmeralda via the same trail, and it will take you just the same amount of time to get to the starting point at the parking lot.
+You will have to walk back from Laguna Esmeralda along the same trail, and it will take you just the same amount of time to get to the starting point at the parking lot.

-The Sights Along The Trail To Laguna Esmeralda
+Sights Along The Trail To Laguna Esmeralda

 The sights along the trail to Laguna Esmeralda are gorgeous.
 You’ll first be crossing a beautiful lenga forest, which will lead you to a plain where the scenery finally opens up to incredible views of Tierra Mayor and Carbajal valleys.
 The surrounding mountains are not as tall as those of other parts of Patagonia, but the sight remains impressive all the same.